 Spot those little moments and acknowledge how well she’s sharing.
 You might praise her for thinking of others, for taking turns, or for offering a beloved toy to her little brother.
 These simple praises will be more effective at teaching her how to share than reprimanding her each time she doesn’t.

 Watch the video below to learn more about the importance of praising positive behavior:

 3. Don’t punish your toddler for not sharing

 As much as I want my kids to share, I’m also not a fan of forcing them to.

-Children, especially younger ones, have no concept of sharing.
+Children, especially younger ones, have little concept of sharing.
 Toddlers truly believe that everything in sight is theirs for the taking.
 They don’t understand that books on the shelf belong to the library, or that the shovel at the park is actually the little boy’s, not theirs.

 Not sharing is also a normal behavior, even for adults.
 Imagine how terrible it’d feel if you had to give up your items because someone else wanted a turn with it.
-No wonder kids refuse to share or hold onto their items.
+No wonder kids refuse to share, or hold onto their items.

 4. Model sharing behavior yourself

 Kids learn best from what they see us do more so than anything we say.